Averyfrog/config-manager/README.md

 color15  #{base06}
 color7   #{base06}

-Now you should have a basic config-manager setup, run 'config-manager' in your terminal and watch as everything has new colors ooh shiny!
+Now you should have a basic config-manager setup, run 'config-manager' in your terminal and watch as everything has new colors.
+(Ooh shiny!)

-(this was written by @adairaa to explain why it's so shit)